Nitin-GH/Lenovo-TB-8504X/README.md

 **For google play apps go with core arm64 Apps** https://sourceforge.net/projects/nikgapps/files/Releases/Android-12/31-Dec-2024/

-# stock firmware with updated android
+# Stock Firmware with updated Android

 **I fucked up my device and now i cant use Wifi, bluetooth, and moblie data Help me? do not worry i have offical updated firmware and you lost all those things and you messed this firmware will fix it.**